 IBWSS San Francisco also looked at how the US wine industry can use bulk wine to capture larger shares of the international wine market.
 Jeff Hansen of AH Wines looked specifically at how wineries can now start targeting China with bulk wine.
 But with this caveat.“Sell it first, produce it second.”

 But the further afield you go, the more disciplined you need to be in ensuring you are on top of all the necessary accreditation and certificates of analysis (COA), warned Gordon Burns of ETS Laboratories.
 They may, he said, seem a bit daunting at first, but should not be a reason to put aside global expansion.

 The IBWSS London event takes place between February 26-27 at the Royal Horticultural Halls.
-There are still opportunities for exhibitors to take out floor space and for members of the trade to register to attend.
-Full details can be found here including the growing list of top line speakers.
+Exhibitors registering now gets a complimentary two-day conference pass.
+Full details can be found here including the growing list of top-line speakers.

 IBWSS London Visitor Registrations are open and seats are filling fast.
 Register Now & Save